carlybeefbarley/mgb/code13/app/imports/components/Assets/EditCode/tern/!TernStuffToDo.md

 ============================

 https://github.com/angelozerr/tern-comments-generator
- - Generate jsdocs from function header
+ - Generate jsdocs from function header.. but this did a crappy job on the phaser.js defs

 https://github.com/angelozerr/tern-guess-types
  - Guest parameters to suggest based on context and types